aniskhan25/LUMI-AI-Guide/3-file-formats/README.md

 |   HDF5   |  1884.7  |  0.46   |  5  |
 |   LMDB   |  209.95  |  15.99  |  5  |

 For the large imagenet, we loop through 200.000 out of the 1.2 million images for the formats compatible with varying image size.
-The varying image size pose a critical problem for the HDF5 file format, since it requires the data to fit into `ndarray`-like (d-dimensional hypercube) data structures.
+The varying image sizes pose a critical problem for the HDF5 format, since it requires the data to fit into `ndarray`-like (d-dimensional hypercube) data structures.
 While data padding is possible, this is not pursued here to keep the comparison fair.
 The job is again executed independently `N` times and identical `DataLoader` parameters are used.

 |          | mean (s) | std (s) |  N  |
 | :------: | :------: | :-----: | :-: |
 | squashfs | 1982.16  |  50.47  |  3  |
 |   LMDB   | 1546.53  |  65.07  |  3  |

-We see a speed-up of roughly 28% for LMDB compared to squashfs.
+LMDB shows roughly 28% better performance than squashfs.

 ### Table of contents